roboflow/inference/docs/enterprise/active-learning/active_learning.md

 the size of your dataset with data collected in production environment.

 Alternatively, it is also possible to start the project with [a Universe model](https://universe.roboflow.com/).
-Then, for each request you can specify `active_learning_target_dataset` - pointing the project where the data should be saved.
+Then, for each request you can specify `active_learning_target_dataset` - pointing to the project where the data should be saved.
 This way - if you find a model that meets your minimal quality criteria - you may start generating valuable predictions from day zero, while collecting good quality dataset to train even better models in the future.